Albion VCTs – hero 2021

 The 20-strong investment team is led by managing partner Will Fraser-Allen, an experienced technology investor, who joined Albion in 2001.

-The team contains a mix of specialist healthcare, financial technology and software investors as well as platform staff who help portfolio companies with operational issues such as hiring, governance and corporate finance.
+The team contains a mix of specialist healthcare, financial technology and software investors as well as a dedicated team which helps portfolio companies with operational issues such as hiring, governance and corporate finance.
 An example is Partner Jane Reddin, an experienced talent director previously of EQT and Balderton Capital.
 Jane works with founders to build senior teams and assist with leadership development and organisational scaling.

 Managing partner Will Fraser-Allen is keen to encourage equity participation within the business to help retain and attract talent.
-Out of 55 employees, 18 are now partners, 13 of whom sit within the investment team.
+Out of 50 employees, 18 are now partners, including 13 from the investment team.

 Investment strategy